Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Derivation of activity-based node perturbation

 Here we explicitly demonstrate how the INP rule can give rise to the ANP rule under some limited assumptions.
 Consider the INP learning rule, which is designed to return a weight update for a specific layer of a DNN,

 This rule has been derived in the main text in order to optimally make use of noise to determine the directional derivative with respect to a single layer of a deep network, $l$, while all other layers receive no noise.
 For this purpose, the noise vector is defined such that $\vb{v}_k \sim \mathcal{N}(\vb{0},\sigma^2\vb{I}_k)$ if $k = l$ and $\vb{v}_k = \vb{0}$ otherwise.
-In moving from INP to ANP, we aim to fulfill a number of conditions: \begin{enumerate} \item Update a whole network in one pass rather than per layer. \item Allow updating without explicit access to the noise at every layer, but instead access only to the activity difference. \end{enumerate} These goals can be accomplished in a simple manner.
+In moving from INP to ANP, we aim to fulfill the following conditions.
+First, update a whole network in one pass rather than per layer.
+Second, allow updating without explicit access to the noise at every layer, but instead access only to the activity difference.

+These goals can be accomplished in a simple manner.
 To achieve the first goal, we can simply treat the whole network as if it is a single layer (even if it is not).
 The only change required for this modification is to assume that this rule holds even if $\vb{v}_k \sim \mathcal{N}(\vb{0},\sigma^2\vb{I}_k)$ for $k\in [1, \ldots, L]$.
 I.e., that noise is injected for all layers and all layers are simultaneously updated.
 To achieve the second goal, we can assume that one does not have access to the noise vector directly, but instead has access to the output activations from a clean and noisy pass, $\vb{a}_l$ and $\vb{\tilde{a}}_l$ respectively.
 Thus, rather than measuring the noise directly, one can measure the impact of all noise upon the network by substituting the noise vector, $\vb{v}$ for the activity difference $\delta\vb{a} = \vb{\tilde{a}} - \vb{a}$.
 Thus, with these two modifications we arrive at the ANP learning rule

 which can be computed via two forward passes only.